-In the quarter ended December 31, Sony was ranked fourth in the global smartphone market by research company IDC with a 4.5 percent market share, behind Huawei with 4.9 percent and ahead of ZTE with 4.3 percent.
-Samsung and Apple combined command more than half the market.
+In the quarter ended Dec.
+31, Sony was ranked fourth in the global smartphone market by research company IDC with a 4.5 percent market share, behind Huawei with 4.9 percent and ahead of ZTE with 4.3 percent.
+Samsung and Apple combined command more that half the market.

 - Washington wins diplomatic support for campaign in Iraq; Syria trickier |

 - Apple iPhone 6 pre-orders hit record 4 million on first day |